espressif/esptool/README.md

 ### Early stage crash

 Use a [serial terminal program](#serial-terminal-programs) to view the boot log.
 (ESP8266 baud rate is 74880bps, ESP32 is 115200bps).
 See if the program is crashing during early startup or outputting an error message.
-See [Boot log](#boot-log) for an example.

 ## Serial Terminal Programs